ibm-cloud-docs/EventStreams/eventstreams160.md

 To failover:
 - Stop the producers that were pointing to cluster A
 - Restart the producers pointing to cluster B's endpoints
+- If cluster A and the link from A to cluster B is still operational, ensure all data has been mirrored by checking the lag on those topics on cluster B is zero.
+- Disable any mirroring still enabled on topics from cluster A to cluster B

 ![Producer on target cluster B overview diagram.](disaster3.png "Diagram that shows the producer switched to cluster B and sending messages to a new local topic"){: caption="Figure 3.
 Producer switched to cluster B" caption-side="bottom"}